endlessm/eos-kalite/README.md

-This tool (`eos-kalite-backup`) allows "copying" any pre-installed data (videos, language packs..) from the source machine into the target ones, so that it is possible to prepare a specific configuration and curate a selection of contents in one placem, and then have all of that easily replicated in other places.
+This tool (`eos-kalite-backup`) allows "copying" any pre-installed data (videos, language packs..) from the source machine into the target ones, so that it is possible to prepare a specific configuration and curate a selection of content in one place, and then have all of that easily replicated in other places.

 Note that this is a custom tool only supported on EndlessOS, as it expects certain components to be available in both the target machines, such as the